Route Planning for Logistics and Distribution Companies

 - Vehicles: A transportation network within the model can be divided into a number of sectors which is represented by a vehicle, which moves between an origin and a destination location.
 Each vehicle may have different attributes such as volume or weight capacity, loading times, cost per mile, and vehicle limitations, i.e. speed of the vehicle.

 - Personnel: The personnel assigned to the model have characteristics that are governed by the type of work they perform.
 For example, a driver has limitations on the amount of driving they can achieve based on regulations from the U.S. Department of Transport, which determines the length of continuous driving, length of mandatory breaks, etc.

 Using the Model

-The model allows management to analysis the most efficient use of resources while producing the most economical routes.
-By allowing management to alter the data in the model the model will offer a variety of scenarios.
+The model allows management to analyze the most efficient use of resources while producing the most economical routes.
+By allowing management to alter the data in the model, the model will offer a variety of scenarios.